owaits/ScreenMonkey.Help/reference/Settings/Statistics.md

 3. Browse to where you wish to store the logging file, type a suitable name, (eg `asrun.csv`) and click Save.
 4. Click OK to close the Settings dialog

-The log file will now be created and updated everytime a clip is played.
+The log file will now be created and updated every time a clip is played.

 ## Viewing the statistics logfile

-After you have worked your way through one or more shows with statistics logging enabled you will likely wish to view the data you have collected.
+After you have run a show with statistics logging enabled you will be able to view the data you have collected.

-To do this, you must use the Windows File Explorer and locate the file and open it using the application of your choice.
-A variety of applications may be used to view the file.
-In this case, the screen capture depicts using Microsoft Excel to view the file.
+To do this use the Windows File Explorer and locate the log file and open it using the application of your choice.
+A variety of spreadsheet or text editor applications may be used to view the file.

-You may find that double-clicking the file causes Windows Notepad or another application to open.
-The application that opens depends on what the .CSV file type has been [associated](../FileAssociation.md) with in Windows.

 An example logfile is shown below.